Tr3yWay996/web/docs/pages/documentation/confyml.md

 `public`\
 Path to your public directory.
 All files in this folder are available publicly and can be seen by anyone, so don't store any secrets or keys here.

+`views` <tag type="new" content="beta-316A3"/></tag>\
+Path to your views directory.
+This directory is used for creating (partial) views made up of sections which you can import to your admin view and admin/dashboard wrapper.

 <br/>